neptaco/Kokuban/README.md

 ```

 ### Customize Chalk behavior
-You can customize the behavior by explicitly instancing the AnsiStyle class and use it.
+You can customize the behavior by explicitly instancing the AnsiStyle struct and use it.

 ```csharp
 Kokuban.AnsiStyle chalk = Chalk.Create(new KokubanOptions